securitytxt/security-txt/draft-foudil-securitytxt.md

 To protect a "security.txt" file from being tampered with in transit, implementors should use HTTPS (as per {{!RFC2818}}) when serving the file itself and for retrieval of any web URIs referenced in it (except when otherwise noted in this specification).
-As part of the TLS handshake, implementors should validate the provided X.509 certificate in accordance with {{!RFC6125}} and the following considerations:
+As part of the TLS handshake, researchers should validate the provided X.509 certificate in accordance with {{!RFC6125}} and the following considerations:

 - Matching is performed only against the DNS-ID identifiers.